Ariel Kessler is a collector of everything.

 While in contrast, her photography lets viewers into her private self.
 Quiet, haunting and evocative.
 Inspired by 20th century female photographers.

 At a young age Ariel developed a fondness for painting, printmaking and photography.
 Building her first darkroom at twelve years old while using her late father’s Nikon F, she took photographs wherever she went.
 At eighteen, she moved to New York City to attend the School of Visual Arts.
 There she became enraptured with small camera, street-like photography.
 After two years of focusing on this style, she moved back to her hometown of Boston to attend the Massachusetts College of Art and Design, where she was mentored by some of the masters of the view camera and was given the opportunity to work with the Polaroid 20×24 camera.
 She graduated with her BFA in 2010.
-She has studied advanced photographic alternative processes in Santa Fe, New Mexico and Savannah, Georgia.
+She has studied advanced alternative photographic processes in Santa Fe, New Mexico and Savannah, Georgia.

 Ariel Kessler has exhibited her work all over the United States, and internationally in Mexico and Japan.